samwit/adk-tutorial-bwai/README.md

 # Google Agent Development Kit (ADK) Tutorial

 This repository contains the code and resources for learning about Google's Agent Development Kit (ADK), a powerful framework for building AI agents and assistants.
-It was give as a live tutorial on May 17th.
+It was given as a live tutorial on May 17th.
 Please see the notebooks for the full code with runners and sessions etc.

 ## Overview